SAP-archive/teched2020-CX260/exercises/exercise-4/README.md

 ## Exercise 4.2 Add a link to the comparison page

-We will not add a link in the product selector to allow direction navigation to the comparison page when the product is selected.
+We will not add a link in the product selection to allow direction navigation to the comparison page when the product is selected.

-We'll add the link to the `comparison-selector.component.html` file that we created in exercise 2.
+We'll add the link to the `comparison-selection.component.html` file that we created in exercise 2.
 We'd add the link only if the product is selected:

 ```html
 <ng-container *ngIf="state$ | async as state">